DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-Now that we understand the importance of assertions in testing, we are ready for the next steps: **Arrange** and then **Act**.
+Now that you understand the importance of assertions in testing, you are ready for the next steps: **Arrange** and then **Act**.

 ### Step 2: Create a Python script to parse `show version` as the "Arrange" phase

-Here is our first Python script code, in which you need to edit the device name.
+Here is your first Python script code, in which you need to edit the device name.
+Create a `01_parse_show_version.py` file with the following content.

 ```python=